Wi-Fi Performance Issues

 In general there are two methods to mitigate this behavior should it occur:

-RF Option One – Reconnect the USB wireless receiver 'dongle' to one of the USB Docking Station's USB 2.0 ports, furthest away from the USB 3.0 host connection cable.
+- RF Option One—Reconnect the USB wireless receiver 'dongle' to one of the USB Docking Station's USB 2.0 ports (if the dock has USB 2.0 ports), furthest away from the USB 3.0 host connection cable.
 Moving the USB receiver to a USB 2.0 port typically mitigates this interference.